jlmc/spring-cloud-cargo-tracker/documents/1-config-server/README.md

   `POST http://127.0.0.1:8080/actuator/refresh`, which is a Spring Boot Actuator endpoint that is exposed automatically.
   `curl -H'Content-Type:application/json' -d{} http://localhost:8081/actuator/refresh`

-1. add the actuator dependencies
+1. In the downstream service we need to add and configure the actuator dependency:
 ```xml
 <dependency>
   <groupId>org.springframework.boot</groupId>